tphummel/blog/_posts/2013-05-12-exfiltrating-mario-kart-data-from-google-app-engine.md

 In some cases I get a 500 error with this text:

+{% highlight sh %}
 This means that it either hasnt been enhanced, or that the enhanced version of the file is not in the CLASSPATH (or is hidden by an unenhanced version), or the Meta-Data/annotations for the class are not found.
+{% endhighlight %}

 Ok.
 I think GAE has changed pretty drastically while I've been away.
 I'm sure the act of pushing alone has broken the app beyond saving at this point.
 I just need to get the data out.